treefishuk/treefishuk.github.io/_posts/2017-9-10-Use-top-nuget-packages-for-asp-mvc-automapper.md

 }
 ```

 As you can see the mapping of the DTO to the view model is repeated in the Details and Edit Method.
-This is repeated code which breaks the DRY principle.
+This breaks the DRY principle.
 It also breaks the single responsibility principle becuase if both views now need and extra property like the release date added to the view model then the code will need changing in two places.

-Here is an example controller after using automapper:
+Here is an example controller after using Automaper:

 ```
-public BookContoller : Controller
+public BooksContoller : Controller
 {
     private readonly IBooksService _booksService;